dojo/docs/dojo/data/api.Read.rst

     //        that provides a general/adequate description of what the item is.
 In general
     //        most labels will be a specific attribute value or collection of the attribute
     //        values that combine to label the item in some manner.
 For example for an item
-    //        that represents a person it may return the label as:  "firstname lastlame" where
+    //        that represents a person it may return the label as:  "firstname lastname" where
     //        the firstname and lastname are attributes on the item.
 If the store is unable
     //        to determine an adequate human readable label, it should return undefined.
 Users that wish
     //        to customize how a store instance labels items should replace the getLabel() function on